 If several, comparable offers are received, the judicial administrator must give priority to the offer that best preserves the company’s employment.

 The position of the employees in the judicial reorganisation procedures is similar to their position in case of bankruptcy (see below).
 However, the acquirer’s choice whether to retain an employee must be justifiable by technical, economical and organisational reasons.

 In case of bankruptcy, the court will appoint a trustee in bankruptcy.
 From the date of the bankruptcy order, the trustee in bankruptcy will acquire the control over the company and its assets from the board of directors of the company, and will act as the company’s representative.

 The trustee in bankruptcy has the power to decide on whether to continue running the business or to sell the assets or the business of the company.
 A party that is interested in acquiring the business of a company in bankruptcy must contact and negotiate with the trustee in bankruptcy.
 In this regard, parties must take the specific timeline of the bankruptcy procedure into account.
 The acquisition of the business of the company, or part of it, will be valid only on the approval of the competent court.

-The employees of a company in bankruptcy have the same information and consultation rights as in a merger or acquisition.
-In case of an acquisition of a company in bankruptcy, the acquirer is not obliged to take over all employees, but may decide which employees will be retained.
+The employees of a company in bankruptcy have the same information and consultation rights as in case of a merger or acquisition.
+In case of an acquisition of a company in bankruptcy, the acquirer is not obliged to retain all employees.

 In case of bankruptcy, the acquirer may negotiate the employment conditions freely.
 However, the acquired seniority of the employee concerned must be taken into account when the formal notice period or the corresponding notice indemnity are determined.
 In addition, the acquirer will remain bound by any collective bargaining agreement concluded by the company.